ertis-research/opentwins/docs/docs/installation/using-helm.md

 ```bash
 helm install ot Ertis/OpenTwins-Lightweight -n digitaltwins
 ```
-As in the previous case, some connections still need to be made for the platform to work properly.
+As the previous case, some connections still need to be made for the platform to work properly.